Bachelar History, Family Crest & Coats of Arms

 - Origins Available:

 The name Bachelar was formed many centuries ago by the ancient Anglo-Saxon tribes of Britain.
 It was a name typically given to a knight, who in the exercise of chivalry has won his spurs, but hopes to be elected into some order.
 However, the nickname batchelor has remained somewhat of a puzzle to etymologists because it implied a sense of partial achievement of a desired goal rather than having a concrete origin.
 For example, a Bachelor of Arts is a person who has achieved a certain scholastic honor, but who also aspired to a higher degree of master or doctorate.
 A bachelor in common life was a person who had attained the age of manhood, but had not fulfilled the social relation of entering into matrimony.

 The surname Bachelar was first found in the counties of Oxfordshire, Cambridge, and Huntingdon, where they held a family seat from ancient times.

 Early History of the Bachelar family

-Another 125 words (9 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Bachelar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bachelar research.
+Another 63 words (4 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Bachelar History in all our PDF Extended History products and printed products wherever possible.